melissajclark/museum-APIs/readme.md

 - [x] expandable "read more" section around image metadata
 - [ ] button for user to load more items (only appending a few artworks at a time to reduce initial loading time)
+- [ ] append date of artwork
 - [ ] lightbox / gallery feature for users to view images larger
-- [ ] filtering options (ie. narrow down first results by data such as medium, maker, location, etc)
+- [x] filtering options (ie. narrow down first results by data such as medium, maker, location, etc)
 - [ ] sorting options (ie. give user option to sort results alphabetically by maker, chronologically, etc)
 - [ ] random search option?